 - The AI Adam isn't voiced, but in the final confrontation between it and Samus, its "text noise" is noticeably lower-pitched than hers.

 - There's also the computer that operates mines in the Descent game: "Self-destruction sequence - activated".

 - Halo 3: ODST's Superintendent has a unique variation of this: "he" speaks in a somewhat high-pitched, gender-neutral voice, but in fact only can speak in pre-recorded messages.
 When trying to prevent a squad of Marines from blowing up a bridge, he urges them to "please respect public property."
 When he changes his mind, he says "Bridge toll accepted.
 Have a pleasant trip."
-In the audio-file side story, he's shown to play certain other sounds - for example, a cane tapping and a dog barking as a seeing-eye dog, meaning he can't see what's going on.
+In the audio-file side story, he's shown to play certain other sounds - for example, a cane tapping and a seeing-eye dog barking, meaning he can't see what's going on.

 - Another Fallout 3 example, Protectrons, who are the lowest-rung bots have a neutral, robotic-y voice.
 Sometimes it's humorous, sometimes it's just annoying.

 - Ikaruga is more likely to fall into this category, it is rather hard to judge whether if the ship's AI is male or female.
 Then again, this is probably because of the first player is male, while second player is female, and that both ships feature the same AI voice although being two completely different ships.